dvb2017/iris-classification/README.md

 Evaluation methods
-1. Precision and recall %
+1. Precision and recall %  - this should be shown with a decision matrix
 2. ROC curve